 Cisco Unified IP Phones with an embedded VPN client provide a secure option for connecting phones outside the network to the Unified Communications solution in the enterprise.
-This functionality does not require an external VPN router and provides a secure communications tunnel for Layer 3 and higher traffic over an untrusted network between the phone at the deployed location and the corporate network.
+This functionality does not require an external VPN router at the remote location, and it provides a secure communications tunnel for Layer 3 and higher traffic over an untrusted network between the phone at the deployed location and the corporate network.

 The VPN client in Cisco Unified IP Phones uses Cisco SSL VPN technology and can connect to both the Cisco ASA 5500 Series VPN head-end and the Cisco Integrated Services Routers with the Cisco IOS SSL VPN software feature.
-The voice traffic is carried in UDP and protected by Datagram Transport Layer Security (DTLS) protocol.
+The voice traffic is carried in UDP and protected by Datagram Transport Layer Security (DTLS) protocol as part of the VPN tunnel.
 The integrated VPN tunnel applies only to voice and IP phone services.
 A PC connected to the PC port cannot use this tunnel and needs to establish its own VPN tunnel for any traffic from the PC.
+Cisco Virtualization Experience Infrastructure (VXI) clients connected to the PC port on a Cisco Unified IP Phone can be configured to join the VPN tunnel.
+The MAC address of the VXI client must be added to the phone's device profile configuration to allow it access to the tunnel.